rhomobile/rhomobile-docs/eb/en/edge/api/camera.md

 ### enumerate()
-<p>Returns the cameras present on your device, allowing you to access your device&rsquo;s front or back camera.</p>
+Returns the cameras present on your device, allowing you to access your device's front or back camera.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>